teusH/MySense/PyCom/README.md

 * 7 Dupont wires (female/female) € 1
 * enclosure e.g. OBO T160 V220 cable box € 10
 * optional outdoor antenna with fuse(!) € 75 (ideetron.nl)

+or:
+* RAK831 in case via AliExpress, which has GPS antenna and a too small LoRa antenna: € 178.
+The alluminium case does not allow WiFi signal of the on board chip to reach outside of the case.
+For WiFi you may need a USB WiFi dongle.
+If so make sure the dongle is able to be used as WiFi access point as well as WiFi client.
+* 6 dB glasfiber antenna via AliExpress: € 29
+For Europe make sure you have a 868MHz version (use with AliExpress the color option).

+For both types of boards install the ttn-gateway software from `apt install git; git clone https://github.com/ttn-zh/ic880a.git/ ~/ic880a-gateway`.
+Make always sure antenna is placed before you start to use the gateway!
+A start without the antenna connected will distroy the concentrator board.
+Configuration hint for software: make sure the right reset pin number of GPIO Pi is used (see start.sh shell command file, and do not use initialy the remote concentrator configuration.
+The concentrator board needs always to be reset before starting up the forwarding software.

 ## DESCRIPTION
 The sensor kits are build with PyCom (loPy-4 and WiPy-3) ESP controllers and PyCom expansion board.